devnull-cz/c-prog-lang/modules/program-arguments.md

 Code: #source argv-nr.c

-## :wrench: Task: what do these programs do when run with 2 arguments (that are
+## :wrench: Task: what do these programs do when run with 2 arguments

-sufficiently long enough):
+Assume that the arguments are sufficiently long enough.

 ```C
 	int